Directions

 Invitation

-This work is especially suited to contexts where people are trying to move from reaction toward reflection, from overwhelm toward proportionate action, and from isolated understanding toward more relational ways of learning, imagining, and responding.
+This work is especially suited to contexts where people are trying to move:

 For enquiries, collaborations, workshops, or speaking invitations, please get in touch.